Business loan - L&T Finance

 Entrepreneurs must contribute 5%–10% of the project cost.
 Applications are accepted online via the PMEGP e-portal.

-The Stand-Up India scheme supports SC/ST and women entrepreneurs starting new (greenfield) businesses.
+The Stand-Up India scheme provides government loan schemes for new business support to SC/ST and women entrepreneurs starting new (greenfield) businesses.

 • Loan amount: ₹ 10 Lakh to ₹ 1 Crore